ItsManavKumar/docs-rag-lakehouse/README.md

 names a known product (matched on normalised names, most specific first; "&" = "and", ® and ™ ignored), retrieval searches only that product's chunks, falling back to the brand, then to an unfiltered search.
 The evaluation reports results with and without the filter.

+**Hybrid retrieval: vector plus keyword.** Vector search alone missed a question whose answer was in the corpus: the recoat time for 1 Step Prep sits inside a long passage about film thickness and spread rates, titled "Clean Up", and ranked 9th for "What is the recoat time...?".
+The literal phrase "Recoat Time" was right there.
+So retrieval now runs BM25 keyword search alongside vector search and merges the two rankings with Reciprocal Rank Fusion.
+Two details mattered: the product name is stripped from the keyword query (every chunk of that product contains it, and BM25 favours short documents), and stopwords are removed (otherwise "what is the ... for" matches short chunks on common words).
+Each result records whether it was found by `vector`, `keyword` or `both`.

 **Tables rendered as `key: value` lines.** Plain PDF text extraction reads tables row-by-row across columns and mixes them with the text beside them. pdfplumber finds the table boxes; text outside them is extracted normally, and each